 Online Reactions and Criticism

-On Korean forums, TheQoo, discussions have been intense.
+On korean forums, TheQoo, discussions have been intense.
 One post highlighted concerns about consistency in performance, stating:

 "lead actress Ji Soo continues to display the same flaws she's shown in previous works.
 It's been six years since she was called "Actress Ji Soo," but her acting skills haven't changed much"